lavanyagoel12/SureStart21/README.md

 *Reflection ~ 02/23*
 Some advantages of the Rectified Linear activation function are: it is easy to compute, it outputs exactly a 0 or a 1 instead of haivng decimals which would have to be rounded, and it is easy to optimize with its close to linear behavior.
 One use case for a ReLU is with CNNs.
 A ReLU function can be used as the the filter, then a pooling layer could be used after that to continue the CNN.

+*Reflection ~ 02/25*
+Some observations I had while changing the loss to regression based functions in the housing model were that the loss descresed by a lot while the mse decreased only a little.
+Through the graph I also noticed that the original model had a low mse to start with while still ending even lower, and the test and train lines also intersected very early in this graph.
+However, in the modified version, the test and train lines never overalapped and the mse also started off higher than on the original version.